Janice Simon believes that cancer patients can, and should, get organized.

 First, they should decide which documents to keep and discard, dividing the process into less intimidating "chunks" to increase their chances of completing each task.

-Before the all-important appointment with a physician, patients can prepare an updated list of their medications, as well as any current research they’ve gathered on their cancer or condition.
+Preparing for a doctor visit Before the all-important appointment with a physician, patients can prepare an updated list of their medications, as well as any current research gathered on their cancer or condition.

 Scanning and storing documents electronically can also help patients stay organized and avoid losing this crucial information in the event of a fire, flood or natural disaster.

-Should patients need to evacuate or if their files are unexpectedly damaged, having records saved on a flash drive or laptop computer can keep patients organized and prepared, she says.
+Should they need to evacuate or if their files are unexpectedly damaged, having records saved on a flash drive or laptop computer can keep patients organized and prepared, Simon says.